-A militarized version of the Boeing 747-200, the A militarized version of the Boeling 747-200, the first B model was delivered to the Air Force in January 1980.
-Four were produced, of which three were converted E-4As.
+A militarized version of the Boeing 747-200, the first A militarized version of the Boeing 747-200, the first B model was delivered to the Air Force in January 1980.
+Four have been produced, of which three are converted E-4As.
 The first operational mission was flown in March 1980.
-They are hardened against the effects of nuclear explosions, including electro-magnetic pulse, and have in-flight refueling capa-bility.
-A 1,200-kVA electrical system supports advanced system electronics as well as state-of-the-art communications and data processing equipment such as Extremely High Frequency (EHF) Milstar satellite terminals and six-channel International Maritime Satellite (INMARSAT).
+They are hardened against the effects of nuclear explosions, including electromag-netic pulse, and have in-flight refueling capability.
+A 200-kVa electrical system supports advanced sys-1,200-kVA electrical system supports advanced system electronics as well as state-of-the-art communications and data processing equipment such as EHF Milstar satellite terminals and six-channel International Maritime Satellite (INMARSAT).
 A triband radome also houses the E-4B's Super High Frequency (SHF) Frequency Demand Multiple Access (FDMA) communications antenna, the only such system on an airborne platform.
 The E-4B system is capable of linking with commercial telephone and radio networks and could be used for radio broadcasts to the general population.
-E-4Bs also support the Federal Emergency Management
+E-4Bs also support the Federal Emergency Management Agency (FEMA).

-Agency (FEMA).
-In early 2000, the E-4B entered the EMD phase of a modernization program aimed at updating the electronic infrastructure supporting the aircraft's primary mission equipment and increasing the bandwidth of external communications and onboard data transfer.
-These updates, along with programmed changes to the aircraft's interior configuration, internal noise reduction modifications, Battle Management improvements, and Global Air Transport Management (GATM) avionics modifications, will ensure the E-4B aircraft can effectively execute its NAOC and FEMA missions for the foreseeable future.
+In early 2000, the E-4B entered the EMD phase of a modernization program aimed at updating the elec-tronic infrastructure supporting the aircraft's primary mission equipment and increasing the bandwidth of external communications and onboard data transfer.
+These updates, along with programmed changes to the aircraft's interior configuration, internal noise reduc-tion modifications, Battle Management improvements, and Global Air Transport Management (GATM) avionics modifications, will ensure the E-4B aircraft can effectively execute its NAOC and FEMA missions for the foreseeable future.